Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: FSKO Identification

-Even though we target VFS and generic block layer as the scope of anchor objects discovery, we still need to determine exactly what data structures and functions fall under the two layers.
-We propose to define an abstraction layer as a set of commonly called functions by comparing the call graphs of different implementations.
-The call graphs start from the read/write syscalls, go down to different file system implementations, and end with various disk drivers.
-To compare call graphs of different implementations, the call graph is built per file system implementation and per driver.
-After analyzing call graphs, we find the commonly used functions in abstraction layers. \jim{motivation, why we complete}

-Specifically, we use \code{sys_read} as an example to find the commonly called functions of \textbf{\textit{VFS}}.
-The registered function pointers, such as \code{ext4_file_read_iter} and \code{ext2_file_read_iter}, call the same function \code{generic_file_read_iter}.
-The function continues to call \code{generic_file_buffered_read} to copy the page content loading from a tree \code{filp->f_mapping} to the user buffer.
-For the common functions of the \textbf{\textit{generic block layer}}, some file system implementations use \code{iomap_dio_rw}, including ext4, XFS, BtrFS, while others use \code{blockdev_direct_IO}, including ext2, FAT, exFAT.
-Both functions call \code{submit_bio} to deliver the read/write operations to specific drivers for disk synchronization. }

-\PP{Object Identification} To identify objects relating to the three classes of semantics described earlier, we first identify the syscalls that can potentially affect the corresponding semantics (e.g., \code{open()} relates to metadata).
+\PP{Anchor Object Identification} To identify objects relating to the three classes of semantics described earlier, we first identify the syscalls that can potentially affect the corresponding semantics (e.g., \code{open()} relates to metadata).
 We then review the functions involved in the syscalls that fall under the two abstract layers.
 For a specific class of semantic, we also follow certain heuristics to help us narrow down the search scope.

 \textit{(1) Metadata}: We rely on well-defined keywords and macros that identify the permission objects in the VFS layer.
-Specifically, we grep variable names and fields with ``uid'' and ``gid'' that identify \code{inode->i_uid} and \code{inode->i_gid} as the user ID and group ID of the owner of the file.
+Specifically, we grep variable names and fields with ``uid'' and ``gid'' that identify \code{inode->i_uid} and \code{inode->i_gid} as the user ID and group ID of the file owner.
 Regarding permission objects, we reuse macros from a previous work aiming to identify permission-check-related kernel functions~\cite{zhou2022automatic}.
-We limit our scope to macros related to discretionary access control (DAC) (e.g., no SeLinux policy considered).
-We include the three key macros: \code{MAY_EXEC}, \code{MAY_READ}, and \code{MAY_WRITE}, as well as \code{S_ISUID} and \code{S_ISGID} representing setuid and setgid permissions.
-From these macros, we then statically track what variables are ``tainted'' by them using a simple data flow analysis.
-The \code{mask} variable in line 15 in \cref{fig:macro_example} illustrates an example variable identified this way.
-We additionally track what variables are involved in bitwise operations with the previously identified variables.
-The \code{mode} variable in line 6 corresponds to this.
-All the objects that contain such variables are then recorded as anchor objects, e.g., \code{inode}, whose \code{i_mode} field corresponds to the \code{mode} local variable.
+We limit our scope to macros related to discretionary access control (DAC).
+Specifically, we include the three key macros: \code{MAY_EXEC}, \code{MAY_READ}, and \code{MAY_WRITE}, as well as \code{S_ISUID} and \code{S_ISGID} representing setuid and setgid permissions.
+From these macros, we then statically track what variables are ``tainted'' by them using data flow analysis.